 Omega-3 fatty acids are essential for the structure and function of the brain’s neurons.
 Their neuroprotective properties of fatty acids help brain cells work better.
 They promote efficient neuron communication in the brain, reducing the risk of brain disorders.
 The best food source of omega-3 includes fatty fish (salmon, trout, sardines, and tuna), chia seeds, flax seeds, Soy milk, and green leafy vegetables (brussels sprouts, Kale, broccoli, spinach, and cauliflower).

 Apart from nutritional value, aliments stand for pleasure.
 Evolutionally, a human being had to consume foods rich in calories to maintain satiety till the next feeding.
-Consequently, foods dense in calories topped the food pyramid while low calorie foods were considered as useless for survival.
-However, this mechanism is not exactly a way to create healthy eating habits, nor is it beneficial for healthy BMI.
+Consequently, foods dense in calories topped the food pyramid while low-calorie foods were considered useless for survival.
+However, this mechanism is not exactly a way to create healthy eating habits, nor is it beneficial for a healthy BMI.

 Brain-boosting Healthy Foods